 So, this time I decided to see if I could attempt the summit via the southern route.
 I knew the road would be a challenge, as reports of its condition were not good.
 I pulled off the 8 at the In-Ko-Pah and headed to TM019.
 The road was rough in spots, but my Subaru Outback handled it without an issue.
 I reached the spot where Patrick O’Neil’s track began.
 Judging by the road ahead, I concur that this was a good spot to park.

 As I stepped out of the car, I was reminded why there are windmills all around the area.
-It was breezy, and the rule of one door open at a time we certainly in effect.
-I headed down the road for a short while until it was time to head cross country.
-This attempt would be complete without any trails to guide me.
+It was breezy, and the rule of one door open at a time was certainly in effect.
+I headed down the road for a short while until it was time to head cross-country.
+This attempt would be completed without any trails to guide me.
 It would be a combination of topo maps, gpx, and old fashion navigation skills.

 The first part of the route weaved through the rocks and cacti.
 I knew this section would be fairly straightforward.
 After a bit, the route began to gain some elevation.
 Unlike the first attempt, this gain was not nearly as painful or difficult.
 In fact, it was almost stair-like for portions.

 The route also had some nice level sections to pause and catch your breath at.